 - 1.11 The reflective properties of solar PV panels vary from different manufacturers.
 Whilst solar panels vary in their reflectivity with some claiming 'anti-glare' properties, no solar panel absorbs 100% of the incoming light.
 Therefore, any solar PV panel has the potential to produce a solar reflection.
-The relative absorptive properties of a solar panel should be considered on a case-by-case basis. - 1.12 The reflective properties of glass are similar to PV panels, with both producing reflections of similar intensities. - 1.13 The definition of glint and glare can vary, however, the definition used for the purpose of this guidance is as follows: - Glint a momentary flash of bright light; - Glare a continuous source of bright light. - 1.14 In context, glint will be witnessed by moderate to fast moving receptors whilst glare would be encountered by static or slow moving receptors with respect to a solar farm.
+The relative absorptive properties of a solar panel should be considered on a case-by-case basis. - 1.12 The reflective properties of glass are similar to PV panels, with both producing reflections of similar intensities. - 1.13 The definition of glint and glare is as follows: - Glint a momentary flash of bright light; - Glare a continuous source of bright light. - 1.14 In context, glint will be witnessed by moderate to fast moving receptors whilst glare would be encountered by static or slow moving receptors with respect to a solar farm.
 The term 'solar reflection' is used to refer to both reflection types i.e. glint and glare.

-$^{^{\}rm 6}$ Overview of the associated guidance is presented in Section 3.
+&lt;sup>6 Overview of the associated guidance is presented in Section 3.